Chipdelmal/Chipdelmal.github.io/_artsci/2019-10-10-ColorFingerprint.md

   return clusters
 {% endhighlight %}

+## Step 4: Assembling

 Here, we are iterating through the images in the folder by loading them, converting from BGR to RGB ([opencv](https://pypi.org/project/opencv-python/) loads them in BGR format), reshaping the array to remove one of the dimensions of the image (converting a 2D array of RGB entries, into a 1D vector of RGB rows).
-Finally, we do the clustering of the colors to obtain the dominant color palette (this process is described in more detail in my other blog post ["Color Palette Extractor"](https://chipdelmal.github.io/blog/posts/colorpalette)), and add the result to a vector that will contain all of the palettes of the frames.
+Finally, we do the clustering of the colors to obtain the dominant color palette (this process is described in more detail in my other blog post ["Color Palette Extractor"](./2019-10-27-ColorPalette.html)), and add the result to a vector that will contain all of the palettes of the frames.

 <img src="https://chipdelmal.github.io/blog/uploads/cf_spirited.jpg" style="width:100%;">